-During 2017/18, senior Bank staff gave a number of public speeches and participated in discussion panels on various payments system-related topics.
-Speeches covered topics including merchant payment costs and least-cost routing in retail payments, the development of the New Payments Platform (NPP), cryptocurrencies and distributed ledger technology and the merits of a digital Australian dollar.
+During 2018/19, senior Bank staff gave a number of public speeches and participated in discussion panels on various payments system-related topics.
+Speeches covered topics including merchant payment costs, least-cost routing in retail payments, card fraud, trends in cash and cheques usage, resiliency of the payments system, modernising message standards and the New Payments Platform (NPP).
 Audio files and transcripts of these speeches are published on the Bank's website to improve accountability and communication.